-- 1. A tenant beneficiary(s) shall be a United States Citizen or legal resident, eligible to receive federal assistance as defined in Title 8 of the U.S.C. and 24 CFR Section 570.613. - 2.
-Total household income must fall below the maximum allowed by the granting source, adjusted for family size. - 3.
-Only if the City or the partnering agencies program is administered in accordance with 24 CFR Section 92.209(b) may the partnering agency establish a preference for individuals with special needs (such as homeless persons or elderly persons) and persons with disabilities (in certain situations) providing the preferences do not
+- 1. A tenant beneficiary(s) shall be a United States Citizen or legal resident, eligible to receive federal assistance, as defined in Title 8 of the U.S. Code and 24 CFR Section 570.613. - 2.
+Total household income must fall below the maximum allowed by the grant source, adjusted for family size. - 3.
+Only if the City or the partnering agencies program is administered in accordance with 24 CFR Section 92.209(b) may the partnering agency establish a preference for individuals with special needs (such as homeless persons or elderly persons) and adults meeting the Census Bureau's Current Population Reports definition of "severely disabled persons, provided the preferences do not limit the opportunities of persons on any basis prohibited by the laws listed under 24 CFR Section 5.105(a).

-- limit the opportunities of persons on any basis prohibited by the laws listed under 24 CFR Section 5.105(a). - 4.
-TBRA assistance shall remain within the corporate limits of Hollywood. - 5.
-The City, partnering agencies, or property owners shall take no action that prevents a potential tenant beneficiary household from maintaining its position and preference status on a Section 8 waiting list. - 6.
+- 4. TBRA financial assistance shall remain within the corporate limits of Hollywood. - 5.
+The City, partnering agencies, or property owners shall not initiate action that prevents a potential tenant beneficiary household from maintaining its position and preference status on a Section 8 waiting list. - 6.
 A partnering agency may charge a nominal application fee to discourage frivolous applications.
 Said fees shall be reasonable and customary for the services being provided.